-The members of the Board of Directors, the general managers and similar officers and those in charge of the duties that make up VidaCaixa's governance systems (hereinafter Subjected Positions and Functions) will have to be exercised by persons of recognised commercial and professional honourability and must possess adequate knowledge and experience for the sound and prudent management of VidaCaixa.
+The members of the Board of Directors, the general managers and similar officers and those in charge of the duties that make up VidaCaixa's governance systems (hereinafter "Subjected Positions" and "Functions") must be exercised by persons of recognised commercial and professional honourability and must possess adequate knowledge and experience for the sound and prudent management of VidaCaixa.

-In general, the suitability requirements will be those established by article 273 of the Delegated Regulation and remaining applicable rules, supplemented, specified or developed at all times by the criteria the Board of Directors of VidaCaixa established in the exercises of its functions.
+In general, the suitability requirements will be those established by article 273 of the Delegated Regulation 2015/35 and remaining applicable rules, supplemented, specified or developed at all times by the criteria the Board of Directors of VidaCaixa established in the exercises of its functions.